Imbibe live logo in white

 If you’re not confident about how to create the perfect espresso, check out our articles ‘Master the Basics of Making Coffee for CocktailsandHow to make Great Filter Coffee in a Busy Bar'.

-An easy Espresso Martini recipe
+An Espresso Martini recipe for beginners:

 • Ice cubes